mcu-tools/mcuboot/docs/design.md

 ```

 Where:
   `image-slot-size` is the size of the image slot.
-  `image-trailer-sectors-size` is the size of the image trailer.
+  `image-trailer-size` is the size of the image trailer.

 ### [Swap without using scratch](#image-swap-no-scratch)